Online Covariance Matrix Estimation in Stochastic Gradient Descent: Simulation Studies

-{\bf Convergence of recursive estimator.\ \ } In linear regression case here, Then the asymptotic covariance We record $|1^{T}(\hat\Sigma_{n} - \Sigma)1|$ as the loss of estimated covariance matrix.
-Figure \ref{fig:linear_loss} shows that the log loss of recursive estimator is approximately linear with log number of steps and the slope is about $-\frac{1}{8}$ when total number of steps is large.
-It suggests that the recursive estimator converges to the true asymptotic covariance matrix and the convergence rate is $O(n^{-\frac{1}{8}})$.
-Also, the performance with different choice of $C$ for $a_{k} = \left\lfloor Ck^{2/(1-\alpha)}\right\rfloor$ are quite similar.
+{\bf Convergence of the recursive estimator.\ \ } We focus on linear regression here since the true limiting covariance matrix is easy to compute.
+In the linear regression model described above, Then the limiting covariance matrix We check the convergence of our proposed online estimators, both the full overlapping and the non-overlapping versions, by computing the operator norm loss of the covariance matrix estimate, i.e., $\|\hat\Sigma_{n} - \Sigma\|_{2}$.
+Figure \ref{fig:linear_loss} shows that the log loss of the online estimators are approximately linear with the log number of steps and the slopes are about $-1/8$ for the large total number of steps.
+It suggests that both the full overlapping and the non-overlapping versions converge to the limiting covariance matrix with the same convergence rate, about $O(n^{-1/8})$.
+We also compute the relative efficiency (MSE of the full overlapping version \eqref{est} divided by MSE of the non-overlapping version \eqref{est_NO}); see Figure \ref{fig:efficiency}.
+Their performances are comparable.
+Also, the performance is relatively insensitive to the choice of $C$ in $a_{m} = \left\lfloor Cm^{2/(1-\alpha)}\right\rfloor$.
+Therefore, we will implement the non-overlapping version and set $C=1$ in the subsequent simulations without any specification.

-{\bf CI coverage.\ \ } For $d = 1$, we construct $95\%$ confidence intervals for true parameter $x^{*}$ according to Corollary \ref{corollary2}.
-As can be seen from Figure \ref{fig:1dlinear_ci}, the empirical cover rate gets closer to $95\%$ as number of steps $n$ (i.e., sample size) increases.
-Also, the density plot verifies the asymptotic normality of standardized error $\sqrt{n}(\hat{x}_{n} - x^{*})/\hat{\sigma}_{n}$, where $\hat{x}_{n}$ is ASGD estimator and $\hat{\sigma}_{n}$ is the estimated recursive estimator for asymptotic covariance in \eqref{eq:asym_norm}.
-For $d>1$, instead of making inference on true parameter $x^{*}$ we construct $95\%$ confidence interval for mean predictor $\mu = 1^{T}x^{*}$ according to \eqref{est:ci}, i.e.,